 This is not to say that if your case is (or belongs) in federal court, you should not represent yourself.
 Indeed, countless pro se / pro per parties represent themselves in federal courts every year.
-All I’m saying is that it is a significant factor to consider when making your decision.
+However, this is an important factor (among others) you need to consider.

 How Much is Your Case Worth?